adrianbienias/osems-docs/docs/00-intro.md

 | GetResponse            | Unlimited          | $79                            |
 | **OSEMS** + Amazon SES | Unlimited          | $5 + $1 per 10 000 emails sent |

-OSEMS is free of charge. $5 is the cost of hosting the app on [DigitalOcean App Platform](https://www.digitalocean.com/products/app-platform?refcode=80e257abf861) (by using this link you even get 60 days for free).
+OSEMS is free of charge. $5 is the estimated cost of hosting the app.

+For this app, personally I use and recommend [Railway](https://railway.app/).

+You can find a guide on how to easily deploy this app in [Going to production](./03-going-to-production.mdx).

 ## What this software does?